ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 }
 ```

-Add the resources required to create a virtual machine in `main.tf`.

-Scroll down to see the information you need to change in `main.tf`.
+3. Use a text editor to add the contents below to a new file named `main.tf`

 ```terraform
 resource "random_pet" "rg_name" {